-The other environmental tracers are found at higher contaminations and lower step sizes, as expected from the B22 step - contamination relationship (shown as a solid line).
-We show a least-squares regression line between the points (the dashed line and shaded uncertainty), forcing the line through the point of [100% contamination, zero step].
-The small uncertainty in this best-fitting line illustrates the validity of using progenitor age as the reference tracer given this SN model, and the B22 measurements lying close to the predicted step - contamination line provides reassurance that our ad-hoc connection between the simulated and observed measurements is reasonable.
+The other environmental tracers are found at higher contaminations and lower step sizes, as expected from the B22 stepcontamination relationship (shown as a solid line).
+We show a least-squares regression line between the points (the dashed line and shaded uncertainty), forcing the line through the point of [100 per cent contamination, zero step].
+The small uncertainty in this bestfitting line illustrates the validity of using progenitor age as the reference tracer given this SN model, and the B22 measurements lying close to the predicted step-contamination line provide reassurance that our ad hoc connection between the simulated and observed measurements is reasonable.
 The exception is stellar mass, which shows a large discrepancy between the observed and simulated step size.
 For the correct model, the recovered contamination and step size should be consistent between observations and the simulation.
-The implication is thus that an SN-progenitor-age - luminosity step does not explain the full observed effect.
-Indications that this model is not a full description of the effect are also apparent in step size versus SN colour relationships analysed Kelsey et al. (2022) and W22.
+The implication is thus that an SN progenitor-age-luminosity step does not explain the full observed effect.
+Indications that this model is not a full description of the effect are also apparent in step size versus SN colour relationships analysed by Kelsey et al. (2022) and W22.

-Our second test is to incorrectly use galaxy age as a reference tracer for the simulation that is driven by an SN Ia progenitor-age step (Fig. 1, right).
+Our second test is to incorrectly use galaxy age as a reference tracer for the simulation that is driven by an SN Ia progenitor age step (Fig. 1, right).
 As expected, the agreement is worse than when using SN Ia progenitor age as the reference tracer.
 SN progenitor age has the largest contamination (60 per cent) but (as expected) the largest step.
-The points all lie above the B22 step - contamination relationship, indicating that the chosen reference tracer is not the true driver: the actual contamination of that tracer should be non-zero, which would increase the gradient of the step - contamination line and allow it to be more consistent with the other points.
-The observed local measurements of spectroscopic sSFR and u - r colour show less contamination here than when SN progenitor age is used as a reference tracer.
-These lower contamination measurements, along with the high contamination for SN progenitor age, imply that local spectroscopic sSFR and local u - r are more closely related to galaxy age than they are to SN progenitor age.
-This is a consequence of the SN Ia DTD which decouples the observed stellar population age with that of SN progenitors: roughly half of SNe Ia explode over 1 Gyr since the star formation event that formed the progenitor star.
+The points all lie above the B22 step-contamination relationship, indicating that the chosen reference tracer is not the true driver: the actual contamination of that tracer should be non-zero, which would increase the gradient of the step-contamination line and allow it to be more consistent with the other points.
+The observed local measurements of spectroscopic sSFR and u - r colour show